ShubhamPandeyy/CAQH-work-history-verify/README.md

 **Visualize, Analyze, and Manage Complex Work & Gap Histories with Unprecedented Precision.**

 Pandey's Work History Visualizer is a sophisticated web application engineered to provide users with an intuitive yet powerful platform for visually tracking, managing, and analyzing their employment and gap history over a dynamic 5-year rolling period.
-It transcends simple date tracking by incorporating intelligent gap detection, user-configurable parameters, and a highly responsive, aesthetically refined user interface.
+It transcends simple date tracking by incorporating intelligent gap detection, user-configurable parameters, and a highly responsive, aesthetically refined user interface. *(Note: This README was generated with AI assistance to detail the project's capabilities.)*

 ---